 Watch Your Car Program

 Implemented by the Arizona Automobile Theft Authority to help curtail vehicle theft.

-Kingman Police Explorers along with officers distribute bags of candy in City neighborhoods, on Halloween.
+On Halloween, Kingman Police Explorers along with officers distribute bags of candy in city neighborhoods.